Jordan Baja

-The Jordan Baja is an international baja-style rally raid cross-country endurance racing event held in the Wadi Rum desert, in Jordan.
+The Jordan Baja is an international baja rally event held in the Wadi Rum desert in Jordan.
 The event had the status of a World Cup Baja round in 2021 for both FIA and FIM championships.
 Jordan Baja had 559 competitive kilometres in a total route of 859 km for 2021 with 15 motorcycles and five quads in fray in the near-by deserts of Wadi Rum.
 Competitors from 15 nations took part in the fourth round of the FIA World Cup for Cross-Country Bajas, Round 2 of the FIM Bajas World Cup and a National Baja was also held along with the two international-status events.

 History

-The event was organized for the first time in 2018, becoming an official event of the FIA World Cup for Cross-Country Bajas in 2019.
+The event was organised for the first time in 2018, becoming an official event of the FIA World Cup for Cross-Country Bajas in 2019.

 After its cancellation in 2020 due to the COVID-19 pandemic, the rally returned to the FIA calendar in 2021.
+The 2023 race was cancelled shortly after the outbreak of the Gaza war.